mfedorova1WS/otus-qa-js-21-08-mfedorova/README.md

-##REad me file ##
+##Read me file ##
-About project
+About project....
-123 my changes
+New changes
-for new bracnch
+Changes for a new bracnch
-my row for develop
+New row for the developer branch